jjc2011/Math/README.md

 # Math
-Various math class, functions, etc.
+Implementations of various math related functions, classes, theorems, formulas.

-## Joey Caudill
+##By: Joey Caudill
+Made implementations of various things found and used throughout math classes.
+Some required for classes, others implemented for learning purposes.

 ###Languages:
 Matlab, C++, etc.